-Figure 1.3: Spatial and seasonal pattern of present-day warming: Regional warming for the 2006-2015 decade relative to 1850-1900 for the annual mean (top), the average of December, January and February (bottom left) and for June, July and August (bottom right).
-Warming is evaluated by regressing regional changes in the (Cowtan and Way, 2014) dataset onto the total (combined human and natural) externally-forced warming (yellow line in Figure 1.2).
+Figure 1.3 | Spatial and seasonal pattern of present-day warming: Regional warming for the 2006-2015 decade relative to 1850-1900 for the annual mean (top), the average of December, January, and February (bottom left) and for June, July, and August (bottom right).
+Warming is evaluated by regressing regional changes in the Cowtan and Way (2014) dataset onto the total (combined human and natural) externally forced warming (yellow line in Figure 1.2).
 See Supplementary Material 1.SM for further details and versions using alternative datasets.
 The definition of regions (green boxes and labels in top panel) is adopted from the AR5 (Christensen et al., 2013).

-1.2.3 Definition of 1.5°C-consistent pathways: probability, transience, stabilization and overshoot impacts: pathways in which warming (defined as 30-year averaged GMST relative to pre-industrial levels, see section 1.2.1) remains below 1.5°C throughout the 21st century, and pathways in which warming temporarily exceeds ('overshoots') 1.5°C and returns to 1.5°C either before or soon after 2100.
-Pathways in which warming exceeds 1.5°C before 2100, but might return to that level in some future century, are not considered 1.5°C-consistent.
+categories of 1.5°C pathways can be used to characterise mitigation options and impacts: pathways in which warming (defined as 30-year averaged GMST relative to pre-industrial levels, see Section 1.2.1) remains below 1.5°C throughout the 21st century, and pathways in which warming temporarily exceeds ('overshoots') 1.5°C and returns to 1.5°C either before or soon after 2100.
+Pathways in which warming exceeds 1.5°C before 2100, but might return to that level in some future century, are not considered 1.5°C pathways.